casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    **Example 3:**

    Our input MS has two fields.
-We use one call to uvcontsub to make a 1 field MS for the first field, and a second call to make a 1 field MS for the second field of the input MS: to make the second field MS. The *fitspec* is not specified which implies that all channels are used for fitting purposes in all the SPWs:
+We use one call to uvcontsub to make a single field MS for the first field, and then a second call to make a single field MS for the second field of the input MS:

    .. code-block:: python